hide-kawabata/traf/README.md

     (setq proof-tree-program "/home/where/my/musics/playing/traf")
     (load "/home/where/my/love/lies/waiting/generic/proof-site")

-- The third line is not required if you have been already using PG, or you have install PG by using MELPA.
+- The third line is not required if you have been already using PG, or you have installed PG by using MELPA.
 - Note that you can modify `exec-path` to make the values of `coq-prog-name` and `proof-tree-program` short.
 - Note that you can not share coq library if your machine has multiple versions of `coqtop`.
 Since PG is not smart enough to detect the place where the corresponding version of the library for each `coqtop` is installed (default lib dir: `/usr/local/lib/coq`), we advise that `coq-prog-name` is not a symbolic link to `coqtop`.
 For example, if you are using Homebrew, we recommend you write